gilesknap/pico-xmas2/README.md

 1. You should see a message towards the left of the bottom status bar saying "Pico connected"
-1. Upload the whole project to the Pico by right clicking in the file explorer pane (to the left of vscdoe window) and selecting "Upload project to Pico".
+1. Upload the whole project to the Pico by right clicking in the file explorer pane (to the left of vscode window) and selecting "Upload project to Pico".
 1. Select the "main.py" file which is the entry point for the project.
 1. Chose the "Run" command on the status bar at the bottom of the window.